riverdale-soc/submersion-handler/README.md

 * Push payload to SPI Master Queue

 ## Design Decisions
 To minimize latency, the SPI bus is used to push raw bytes of MOB status payload at 25Mhz.
 This removes need to parse ESP-NOW payload into strings and can be simply propagated as it came.
+This means payload can be propagated in 5.2 microseconds using the standard payload.
 ### ESP-NOW Payload
 | MOB State | Latitude | Longitude | Altitude |
 | --------  | -------- | --------- | -------- |